roboception/rc_genicam_api/README.md

 * gc_info

-  Lists information about all producers and cameras available on the system.
+  Lists all available devices with some information.
 If a device ID is provided, all information about the device including current settings are listed.

 * gc_config